nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

-### Create a Member: `createMmember`
+### Create a Member: `createMember`
-Creates a new member with accompanying personal details (name, phone number, email address, home address).
+Creates a new member with accompanying personal details (name, gender, phone number, email address, home address, tag).

-Format: `createMember n/MEMBER_NAME g/GENDER [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`
+Format: `createMember n/MEMBER_NAME g/GENDER [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]`

 * Acceptable values for `GENDER`: `Male`, `Female`, `Others`.
 * Acceptable values for `EMAIL`: A string with an email extension (e.g. `@gmail.com`).

 Examples:
-* `createMember n/CHU WEI RONG g/Male p/98765432 e/chuweirongrocks@gmail.com a/19 Kent Ridge Crescent, Singapore 119278` creates a member `CHU WEI RONG` in CCACommander.
+* `createMember n/CHU WEI RONG g/Male p/98765432 e/chuweirongrocks@gmail.com a/19 Kent Ridge Crescent, Singapore 119278 t/Leader` creates a member `CHU WEI RONG` in CCACommander.

 ### Delete a Member : `deleteMember`